 Is BlackBerry Treasure Really Making Gardenscapes Easier?

-For more than a year, BlackBerry Treasure remained available only to a limited number of Gardenscapes accounts.
-Recently, however, the event appears to have expanded to a much wider group of players.
-At the same time, several other changes have taken place across the game, including adjustments to pre-level boosters and the appearance of new reward systems such as Explosive Rewards.
+For more than a year, BlackBerry Treasure remained available only to selected groups of Gardenscapes players.
+More recently, however, the event appears to have expanded to a much wider portion of the player base.
+At the same time, several other changes have taken place across the game, including adjustments to pre-level boosters and the emergence of a weekly reward cycle that now also includes Explosive Rewards.

 Individually, none of these changes necessarily mean very much.
 Together, however, they raise an interesting question.
 Is Playrix simply adding more rewards to Gardenscapes, or is it gradually replacing permanent player advantages with temporary event-based support?